-Note: This article was first published on 13th December 2015.
+Note: This article was first published on 13th December 2015 and it's republished today because it's Star Wars Day!

 It's been said that when the original Star Wars launched in 1977, not even George Lucas himself expected his movie to be the massive hit, eventually spawning the juggernaut multimedia franchise that it is today.